ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt_hgss-reusabletms/pt_hgss-reusabletms.md

 ## Extracting the files
 First you need to extract the relative files in order to perform the hex editing
 ### Platinum
-For Platinum the files you need are *arm9.bin* and *overaly9_84*.
+For Platinum the files you need are `arm9.bin` and `Overlay 84`.

 Open your ROM in Tinke, search the file, select it and click the extract button.

 ### HGSS
-For HGSS you need to extract *arm9.bin* and *overlay_0015.bin*, but they are compressed unlike in Platinum hence the need for CystalTile2.
+For HGSS you need to extract `arm9.bin` and `Overlay 15`, but they are compressed unlike in Platinum hence the need for **CystalTile2**.
-Open CrystalTile2 and then select File>Open and select your ROM.
+Open **CrystalTile2** and then select File>Open and select your ROM.
 Then click the NDS icon in the top bar, which should open a window called *NDS filesystem information*:

 ![](resources/tms_ct2screen.PNG)

 Select the file you want to export, right click and click *Extract (U)*, and save it somewhere.
-You can also use the arm9.bin from your DSPRE project folder, which is already uncompressed.
+You can also use the `arm9.bin` from your DSPRE project folder, which is already uncompressed.

 ## Hex Editing